The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 Step 2: No Personal Photo, No Fluff

 Europe includes photos.
-Asia includes photos.
+Asia expects them.
 The US?
 Hard no. It opens employers to discrimination lawsuits.
-Same rule applies to your birth date, marital status, and gender.
-Just your name, phone, email, LinkedIn URL, city + state.
+Same for birth date, marital status, gender.
+Just name, phone, email, LinkedIn URL, city + state.

-Functional resumes (skills grouped by type, not role) are suspected of hiding employment gaps.
-US recruiters hate them.
-Start with your most recent job and work backward.
+Functional resumes group skills by type, not role.
+US recruiters hate them — they look like you’re hiding gaps.
+Start with your most recent job.
+Work backward.

 Step 4: Quantify Everything

 “Managed a team” tells me nothing.
-“Managed a team of 12 engineers, delivering 3 product launches on schedule and 14% under budget” — now I’m interested.
-US hiring managers scan for numbers because numbers are objective proof.
+“Managed 12 engineers, delivered 3 product launches on schedule, 14% under budget” — now I’m interested.
+Numbers are objective proof.

 Step 5: ATS Keywords = Non-Negotiable

 Pull 15–20 keywords from each job description.
-Sprinkle them naturally into your experience bullets and skills section.
-The ATS scores your match rate — anything below 70% rarely reaches a recruiter.
+Sprinkle them naturally into your bullets and skills section.
+Below 70% match rate?
+You rarely reach a recruiter.
+Full guide to tailoring your resume for each job description →

 Step 6: Skills Section Above Experience

-Put a “Core Competencies” section right below your summary.
+Place a “Core Competencies” section right below your summary.
 List 10–15 relevant hard and soft skills.
-This is the first thing both the ATS and the recruiter scan.
+This is the first thing the ATS and the recruiter scan.

 Step 7: Save as .docx (Unless They Ask for PDF)

-Most US ATS systems (Workday, Taleo, Lever) parse .docx files more reliably than PDFs.
-Some newer systems handle PDFs fine.
-When in doubt, the job posting will tell you.
-Follow its instructions exactly.
+Most US ATS systems (Workday, Taleo, Lever) parse .docx more reliably than PDFs.
+When in doubt, follow the job posting’s instructions exactly.

-Recruiter Secret: “The first thing I look at is your most recent job title and how long you stayed.
-If you job-hop every 8 months, I’m skeptical.
-Two years minimum per role is the standard in the US.” — Marcus D., HR Director at a mid-market healthcare firm
+Recruiter Secret: “The first thing I check is your most recent job title and tenure.
+Job-hopping every 8 months?
+I’m skeptical.
+Two years minimum per role is the US standard.” — Marcus D., HR Director, mid-market healthcare firm

 US vs. International Resume Differences

-If you’re an immigrant or expat applying to US jobs, these differences matter more than you think.
+If you’re an immigrant or expat applying to US jobs, these differences matter more than you think — and they trip up most international candidates.

 | Feature | US Resume | UK / EU CV | Asian Resume |